-Each part of Malta offers something unique to every traveller.
-Hiking in the countryside is a way to touch a sleepy, rural and undisturbed part of Maltese life that hasn’t changed much over the centuries.
-The coast of Gozo is full of towering cliffs and turquoise colored waves crashing against the shore and provides many panoramic photo opportunities.
+Each part of Malta offers something unique to every traveler.
+Hiking in the countryside is a way to touch a sleepy, rural, and undisturbed part of Maltese life that hasn’t changed much over the centuries.
+The coast of Gozo is full of towering cliffs and turquoise-colored waves crashing against the shore and provides many panoramic photo opportunities.
 Sailing around the coastline is a very intimate way of getting a feel of the country from the sea surrounding it as well.

 Many colorful festivals take place throughout the year, for those who wish to step inside the Maltese culture.
 The Malta Carnival takes place in February and March in Valletta (although you will also find many smaller versions around the island), and boasts a cavalcade of extravagant floats, grotesque masks and lots of dancing.